 COVID-19 pandemic has affected all verticals.
 The education sector is not an exception.
 Most of the world’s governments recommend social distancing and staying at home.
 While these are the two primary actions to combat the spread of Coronavirus, at the same time, they make classic education practices impossible.
 Moving to virtual classes to reduce the chances of COVID-19 is important.
 Having said that, it can prove tricky if you don’t have any prior experience with cloud-based LMS tools and teaching remotely.

 Healthcare has been the most affected sector due to Coronavirus.
 The pandemic has accelerated the use of telehealth and telemedicine.
 With most of the country under a shelter in place order, “seeing” your doctor via your laptop or PC has become mainstream.
 Healthcare providers are doing what they can to improve the patient experience.

 As a matter of fact, most schools have sent their students home trying to minimize the infection rate of COVID-19.
 Since education is an important part of our life, many schools and colleges have turned to virtual classroom software to ensure continuity.
-To help you overcome it, today, we are going to discuss some of the best virtual classroom software as well as remote teaching practices.
+To help you overcome it, today, we will discuss some of the best virtual classroom software and remote teaching practices.
 Read on to find out.

 Research As a Cornerstone of Your Efforts

 There’s nothing new about online learning.
 Experts have been researching it for quite some time now.
 Also, there are plenty of educational institutions exclusively offering online programs to their students.
 Why are we telling you this?

 There are various online resources to utilize, just like the article you are reading at the moment.
 You can extend your research to multiple forums and listen to what students have to say about online learning.

 Finally, there are also hundreds of videos on this topic that you will find helpful.